pavanG945/Prime-Video-Dashboard/README.md

 ## 🚀 How to Use

 1. Clone or download this repo
-2. Open `prime-video-dashboard.pbix` in Power BI Desktop
+2. Open `prime dashboard.pbix` in Power BI Desktop
 3. Interact with filters, visuals, and slicers

 ## 📌 About This Project